 Prepare & Practice

 There is little room for error in the competitive consulting and finance hiring process.
 Every cover letter must be targeted to the employer.
 Every interview must demonstrate your passion and qualifications for the position.
-Practice interviewing by scheduling a mock interview (call Career Planning at 725-3717) and master the technique of the case interview.
+Practice interviewing by scheduling a mock interview and master the technique of the case interview.

 Organizations and Alumni